-The role of the scribe is to capture notes reflecting what is being said/going on in the ICP and is a function of the Documentation Unit reporting to the Planning Section Chief.
+The role of the scribe is to capture notes reflecting what is being said/going on in the ICP.
 They will assist in maintaining the master event log and provide copies of reports to appropriate parties.

 4.6 Logistics Section Chief